WayScience/Cytotoxic-Nuisance-Metadata-Analysis/README.md

 First, we generated our holdout splits, which are reserved exclusively for evaluating the model's performance and are not used during the model's training or tuning.

 1. **Plate Holdout Set**: We randomly selected 10 plates.
-2. **Treatment Holdout Set**: We selected one treatment to hold out.
+2. **Treatment Holdout Set**: We selected one treatment per injury to hold out.
 However, given that some cellular injuries have very low diversity in treatments, we created a heuristic that only holds out treatments if the cell injuries have more than 10 different treatments.
 For cell injuries that didn't meet this criterion, no treatments were held out.
 3. **Well Holdout Set**: We randomly selected wells in each plate.